 Adopting healthy ways to lose weight, on the other hand, has been shown to greatly improve blood sugar control.4

 Exercising regularly helps keep your blood sugar levels in check by increasing cell- sensitivity to insulin.
 This means the more you exercise, the better your cells will be able to absorb excess blood sugar.

-Exercise also induces your muscle cells to absorb sugar from your bloodstream, thereby further contributing to lowering blood sugar levels.
+Exercise also induces your muscle cells to absorb sugar from your bloodstream,

 Try a healthy combination of high-intensity and moderate-intensity exercises on a daily basis to keep pushing your body to work more so that you can lose weight more efficiently and quickly.

 6. Eat Good Amounts Of Fiber

 Fiber consists of parts of plant food and is usually categorized into two groups, soluble and insoluble fiber.
 Soluble fiber, in particular, is known to be very helpful in helping your body control blood sugar spikes.